 Visit the spectacular award winning beaches and scenic walking tracks.
 Like birdwatching?
 Check out Muller's lagoon and its 170 different bird species.
 Appreciate art?
 Take a tour of our 24 historic murals scattered throughout the town.
 Want more?
 Come and see what Bowen has to offer.

-Just up the road from Townsville is Rollingstone is a wonderful beachfront park - a 2004 North Queensland Tourism Award Winner.
+Just up the road from Townsville is Rollingstone which boats a wonderful beachfront park.
 Overlooking Palm Island, Orpheus and Hinchinbrook Islands, activities include bird watching, beach and creek fishing or just plain relaxing.
 Nearby attractions include Paluma Dam, Ingham, and Balgal Beach.

 Spectacular walks to Bicton Hill and Cuttens Lookout offer superb views over the 'Island Coast'.
 From here, banana farming and other agricultural pursuits can be appreciated.
 Pineapples, paw paws, avocados and mangoes are grown in abundance.
 Clump Point at the northern end of Mission Beach is the departure point for cruises to the Great Barrier Reef, Dunk Island and daily island hopping tours.